75,000+ users

 Why Roof Pitch Matters for Your 2026 Project

-⚠️ Important Disclaimer: This roof pitch calculator is for informational and planning purposes only.
-While used by 75,000+ professionals, it does not replace professional on-site measurements or structural engineering advice.
-Always consult licensed contractors and engineers for actual construction projects.
+Consult Professionals: Always consult licensed contractors and structural engineers for actual construction projects.
 Building codes vary by location - check with local authorities before starting any roofing work.
-Results are estimates only and actual requirements may vary based on specific conditions.
-Last updated: February 2026.